overthink/overthink.github.io/_posts/2016-08-06-typescript-pixi-webpack.markdown

 have not been much of a JS/node.js/npm person in the past, so I'm not really sure what I'm doing here.
-However, in my flailing around in this enormous ecosystem it seems that Webpack is a relatively sane way to get apps developed with node.js running in the browser.
+However, in my flailing around in this enormous ecosystem it seems that Webpack is a relatively sane way to get apps developed using node.js to run stand-alone in the browser.
 If nothing else it seems to be very popular.

 ## Prerequisites